Medication Metabolism

 Medication metabolism is the biotransformation of pharmaceutical substances in the body to enable easy elimination.
 It is usually an enzymatic process.
 Medication drug excretion is the elimination of the intact drug.
-Drugs are mainly excreted through renal excretion (drug travels from the kidney to bladder and then to urine).
-Other means are sweat, bile, saliva, and other body fluids.
-All drugs are eliminated from the body, and the liver is the principal organ of metabolism.
+Drugs excreted through renal excretion (drug travels from the kidney to bladder and then to urine).
+Other means include sweat, bile, saliva, and other body fluids.
+All drugs elimination from the body, and the liver is the principal organ of metabolism.
 At the same time, the kidney is responsible for excretion.

 Medication metabolism